A young doctor copped a broken jaw in CBD incident, a jury hears

 "I don't recall that," he said.

-Dr Retchford said he could not remember anything past the group approaching him.
+Dr Retchford said he could not remember anything past the group coming towards him.

 "I suggest you punched a female to the right side of the face," Mr Richardson asked.

-"Up until that point, I have a memory that there were no females there," Dr Retchford said.
+"Up until that point I have a memory that there were no females there," Dr Retchford.

 "You can suggest anything after that because I don't know."